Trump trades fire with Iranian leader at UN General Assembly

 Trump is scheduled to lead a meeting of the Security Council on Iran on Wednesday.

-Rouhani went on to accuse the administration of being "determined to render all international instituions effective."
+Rouhani went on to accuse the administration of being "determined to render all international institutions ineffective."
 He later accused the U.S. of having an "authoritarian" understanding of international relations.

 "In its estimation, might makes right.
 Its understanding of power, not of legal and legitimate authority, is reflected in bullying and imposition.
 No state and nation can be brought to the negotiating table by force, and if so, what follows is the accumulation in the ‘grapes of wrath’ of those nations, to be reaped later by the oppressors," he said.